Jonathan Bachrach

 Thesis Topic: Connectionist Modeling and Control of Finite State Environments

-Thesis Advisors: Andrew Barto and David Rumelhart
+Thesis Advisers: Andrew Barto and David Rumelhart

 M.S., Computer Science,